DataDog/puppet-datadog-agent/README.md

 }
 ```

-On Puppet >=4.x the location for your configuration file is `/etc/puppetlabs/puppet/puppet.conf`.
+The Puppet configuration file is located in:

-On older Puppets, the location is `/etc/puppet/puppet.conf`.
+- `/etc/puppetlabs/puppet/puppet.conf` (Puppet >=4.x)
+- `/etc/puppet/puppet.conf` (Puppet <4.x)

-Add these configuration options in the pertinent location:
+Add these configuration options to the appropriate location:

 ```ini
 [main]